 The following three documents are required to process an Order.
 Items (1) and (3) are available to download below:

-3).
-A completed Road Closure Health and Safety Guidelines .
-This will be used by the Council’s Safety Team and the Police to analyse the event and grant approval before the Temporary Road Closure Order can be issued.
-The arrangements for larger or more complicated events may require discussion at a Safety Action Group formed of the organisers and the relevant authorities.
+3) A completed Road Closure Health and Safety form .
+This will be passed to the Council’s Environmental Health Department so they can analyse the event.
 Events with no public liability insurance in place are unlikely to be given the go-ahead.

 Please contact us if you wish to discuss the matter or to submit an application, using the contact details at the bottom of the page.

 If you are applying for a road closure as part of a community event you are organising, you might find the The “Can Do” guide to organising and running voluntary and community events useful.
 This guide has been produced by the government to help take the confusion out of organising community events.